Topological entanglement entropy meets holographic entropy inequalities: Holographic entropy inequalities in TQFT

 \subsection{The holographic entropy cone}

+The holographic entropy cone (HEC) constrains the entropic phase space of holographic states whose leading order entanglement entropy is given by the RT formula, Eq.~\eqref{eq:RT-formula}.
+The HEC is a convex, rational, polyhedral cone, which can be described by a finite number of facet inequalities (see definition \ref{def:facet}).
+These inequalities are tight and they cannot be improved further.
+First, let us give an example using the five-party cyclic inequality, and then we will generalize our claims for all facet inequalities of the HEC.

 Consider a five-party information quantity, $\mathcal{Q}_{5}$, which is given by Eq.~\eqref{eq:cyclic-5}.
 The quantity $\mathcal{Q}_{5}$ along with other information quantities formed using the cyclic family of holographic inequalities were shown to give the TEE~\cite{Bao:2015gapped} by assuming the area law, Eq.~\eqref{eq:Stopo_def1}.
-Here, we verify the claim by calculating $\mathcal{Q}_{5}$ explicitly using TQFT, Eqs.~\eqref{eq:cyclic-5tqft1}--\eqref{eq:cyclic-5tqft2}. \begin{widetext}
+Here, we verify the claim by calculating $\mathcal{Q}_{5}$ explicitly using TQFT tools, Eqs.~\eqref{eq:cyclic-5tqft1}--\eqref{eq:cyclic-5tqft2}. \begin{widetext}

-\end{widetext} In fact, it is straightforward to do a similar proof for the family of cyclic inequalities, see Sec.~\ref{sec:cycli_inequalities} of SM~\footnote{See Supplementary Material for details.}.
-Having illustrated an example, we will now generalize our claims about HEI.
+\end{widetext} In fact, it is straightforward to do a similar proof for the family of cyclic inequalities, see appendix~\ref{sec:cycli_inequalities}.
+Having illustrated an example, we will now generalize our claims about holographic entropy inequalities (HEI).
 We will begin by giving some definitions.

 \begin{definition}[Holographic entropy inequality] A holographic entropy inequality (HEI) is an information quantity $\mathcal{Q}$ on $n$-subregions, such that all $n$-party holographic states satisfy